 - Bus capability for multiple slaves and devices in a chain

 - Servo Drives & Motion Control

 - CNC Drives

-The BiSS-Interface was introduced by iC-Haus as an Open-Source interface in 2002.
-The BiSS User Group was officially set up by formation of the BiSS Association e.V. in 2017 which prosecutes the BiSS Interface platform as an independent society.
+The BiSS Interface was introduced by iC-Haus as an Open-Source interface in 2002.
+The BiSS User Group was officially set up by formation of the BiSS Association e.V. in 2017 which pursues the BiSS Interface platform as an independent society.
 BiSS Association e.V. is enabled to confer free of charge BiSS licenses to device manufacturers and BiSS users following GPL-rules (General Public Licence).

 The BiSS protocol is published in all details as Open-Source.
 The BiSS trademark and the IPs in the source code are placed at the disposal of appliance manufacturers.
 The biss-interface homepage gives up-to-date information on the licence model for trademarks and IPs, on available support and services, marketable products, such as microchips and smart sensors with BiSS, and available applications in industrial technology, such as encoders, motor control systems and controllers.

 The Technology of BiSS

 BiSS operates synchronously, serially and cyclically via two unidirectional lines.
 As the main feature BiSS in addition communicates continuously bidirectional (BiSS is the synonym for BiSS C; C = Continuously).